zczliue/AMLS2021SN15105271/README.md

 - Sec 2: Grid search and generate train, validate and (pseudo) test score
   - This section loads Category A (celeba and cartoon_set) and performs grid search CV on each model type.
 Generated plots, intermediate data pickles and newly trained models will be stored in <TaskNumber_res> folder within each task.

+  - For each task, the main function calls TaskNumber_functions_all.py to go through the 5 model types in sequence.
+Then, TaskNumber_functions_all.py calls TaskNumber_extract_landmarks.py to extract features and return to TaskNumber_functions_all.py

   - The estimated runtime for each task is:
     - Task A1: 4261 sec
     - Task A2: 3748 sec